kshinoz98/Beginning-CAD/README.md

 <img src="https://github.com/kshinoz98/Beginning-CAD/blob/main/cylinder%20parts%20stage%204.png?raw=true" alt="The Base" width="400">

 ### Reflection
 This assignment was less helpful to me, as I had already been doing multi-part studios for a while.
 However, one thing that I did have to learn was how to cope with a design intent as outlined on a drawing.
 I did not notice these on the first drawings, and skipped straight to the sketches.
-This is what I usually do when I get a whole line of drawings, but in this case, and also in [Swing Arm](#Swing_Arm), the imformation on the first pages was important to the assignment.
+This is what I usually do when I get a whole line of drawings, but in this case, and also in [Swing Arm](#Swing_Arm), the information on the first pages was important to the assignment.
 Eventually, this ended in me having to go back and redo some of my work.

 ---